 The contract negotiations revealed the entire cast of Ted Lasso will return for one more season.
 According to THR, Sudeikis will return as the titular Lasso and will continue writing episodes.
 Brendan Hunt (who plays Coach Beard) and Brett Goldstein (who plays Roy Kent) were also re-upped to continue writing for the series and return as their characters for another season.
 Hannah Waddingham (Richmond FC owner Rebecca) and Juno Temple (Rebecca’s assistant Keeley) are also confirmed to return.

-THR has not confirmed the rest of the cast, only reporting that “everyone else” was expected to close their deals soon.
-That will include Jeremy Swift as director of football operations Higgins and Charlie Hiscock as Will Kitman, the team’s new kit man.
+As for the rest of the cast, Jeremy Swift will be back as director of football operations, Higgins, and Charlie Hiscock as Will Kitman, the team’s new kit man.
 The main roster of the football team is also slated to return: Phil Dunster as Jamie Tartt, Nick Mohammed as Nathan Shelley, Toheeb Jimoh as Sam Obisanya, Kola Bokinni as Isaac McAdoo, David Elsendoorn as Jan Maas, and Cristo Fernández as Dani Rojas.

 Also, Sarah Niles will return as Dr. Sharon Fieldstone, the team’s new sports psychologist, who significantly impacted Season 2.
 James Lance, who plays sports columnist Trent Crimm, will also be back in “significant roles” for the final season.